otrv4/otrv4/otrv4.md

   * If `i % 3 == 0`:

-    * Retrieve the DH key ("Public DH key") from the received data message and assign it to `their_dh`.
+    * Retrieve the DH key ('Public DH key') from the received data message and assign it to `their_dh`.
     * Calculate `k_dh = DH(our_dh.secret, their_dh)`.
     * Calculate a `brace_key = KDF_1(0x02 || k_dh, 32)`.